 Globally, although infertility rates have hardly changed in the last 20 years, secondary infertility has increased very slightly.
 A World Health Organisation study undertaken in 2010 and published in PLOS Medicine analysed 277 national surveys from 190 countries, and found that secondary infertility rates have risen by 0.4 per cent, while primary infertility levels have decreased by 0.1 per cent.

-Of course, a woman who had a baby easily at 20 would perhaps not expect to conceive quite so quickly if she left it until she was 40 to have her second – but for mums still in their twenties and thirties, secondary infertility can be a bolt from the blue.
+Of course, a woman who had a baby easily at 20 would perhaps not expect to try to conceive quite so quickly if she left it until she was 40 to have her second – but for mums still in their twenties and thirties, secondary infertility can be a bolt from the blue.

 Professor Sheena Lewis from Queen’s University Belfast says that couples who are worried about experiencing secondary infertility should seek the same prompt investigation that those with primary infertility should – and that means flagging it up with their doctor after a year of unsuccessful trying.

 “With secondary infertility a thorough history and examination on what may have changed in either the man or the woman since their last pregnancy is an important starting point,” she says.
 “This systematic approach will whittle out many of the causes.
 Investigations include tests of ovulation (Day 21 progesterone test), tests on egg quality and reserve (AMH test), tests on sperm volumes and activity (semenalysis) and tests on sperm DNA.”

 Age is obviously a huge factor, and some women may have conceived with ease in an earlier relationship, but find they are struggling with secondary infertility when they try again for a baby with a new partner, or after a long gap between children.